zirkis/Armada/README.md

 # Armada
 Manage your fleet from a touch.
-Autonomous vehicle fleet management simulation, coded in JS with the Ember framework.
+Autonomous vehicle fleet management simulation, Client/Server app coded in JS with the Ember framework.
 By HAOUI Benjamin & DIDELOT Kevin.

 ## Installation